Can You Dive 50 Meters?

 Here are some other important considerations for planning and conducting a dive to 50 meters (164 feet):

-• Gas consumption: Air consumption is greatly increased at 50 metres compared to shallower depths, so plan ample gas supplies.
-Use larger tanks, twin tanks or a rebreather, have backup/decompression tanks ready, and monitor consumption.
-Plan your air supply to last for your descent, for bottom time and your ascent to include decompression stops.
+- Air consumption on a 50 metre dive: Air consumption is greatly increased at 50 metres when compared to diving to shallower depths, so plan ample gas supplies.
+Use larger tanks, twin tanks or a rebreather.
+Have backup/decompression tanks ready, and monitor consumption on a regular basis.
+Plan your air supply to last for your descent, bottom time and your ascent to include decompression stops.

-• No-decompression limits: At 50 metres, no-stop decompression time is only a few minutes compared to hours at shallow depths.
-Follow dive tables and computers closely to avoid decompression sickness.
+- No-decompression limits on dives to 50 metres: For a dive to 50 metres no-stop decompression time is only a few minutes compared to hours at say a 10 metres dive.
+Follow dive tables and your dive computer closely to avoid decompression sickness.

-• Emergency procedures: Review responses for situations like mask flooding, regulator failure, dropped weight belt, etc. Practice skills at depth in advance.
+- Emergency procedures for 50 metre dives: Review your training and responses before you dive to 50 metres for situations like mask flooding, regulator failure, dropped weight belt, etc. Practice skills at depth in advance.
 Have cutting tools and a delayed surface marker buoy.

-• Entanglement hazards: Bring cutting tools and use caution around wrecks, kelp, fishing lines etc. which can trap you at depth.
+- Entanglement hazards at 50 metres: Plan to take cutting tools and use caution around wrecks, kelp, fishing lines etc. on a dive to 50 metres, which can trap you at depth.
 Scooters may help navigate complex sites and help conserve energy to reduce air consumption.
+An emergency situtation can arise very quickly on a dive to 50 metres.

-• Light requirements: Carry dive torches, including a backup and prepare for low light affects and poor visibility.
+- Light requirements on a dive to 50 metres: On a dive to 50 metres, always carry dive torches, including a backup and prepare for low light affects and poor visibility.

-• First aid supplies: Have a supply of oxygen on the dive boat, decompression sickness medications, Automated External Defibrillator (AED) available on site for emergency treatment just in case.
+- First aid supplies for 50 metres dives: When you are planninb to dive to 50 metres, make sure you have a supply of oxygen on the dive boat, decompression sickness medications, and an Automated External Defibrillator (AED) available on site for emergency treatment just in case.
 You should also have an evacuation plan in place too.

-• Surface support: Use a tether line, especially if you penetrate a wreck or when currents are present Have a surface support team for additional monitoring and assistance.
+- Surface support for 50 metres dives: For dives to 50 metres, use a tether line, especially if you penetrate a wreck or when currents are present.
+Have a surface support team for additional monitoring and assistance.
 Rescue divers should be ready.

-• Physical conditioning: Fitness is important for deep dives to 50 metres and previous deep dive experience builds your body’s physical preparation.
+- Physical conditioning for dives to 50 metres: Fitness is important for deep dives to 50 metres and previous deep dive experience builds your body’s physical preparation.
 Build up gradually to this depth.
+Do not dive to 50 metres as your first dive of the season.

 Proper deep dive training, planning, gear, and support is critical to manage the greater risks inherent at 50 meters.
 Conservative gas management, contingency preparation, caution and teamwork help maximise safety.